GeorgeD88/Spotify-QuickSave/README.md

 Follow these steps if you need help:
 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and log in with your Spotify account.
 2. Click on the _"Create an App"_ button and fill out the required fields.
-3. After creating the app, open the _"Settings"_ tab to view your client ID and secret; you'll need them in the next step.
-Be sure to add http://localhost:8888/callback to the list of Redirect URIs for your app.
+3. After creating the app, open the _"Settings"_ tab to view your client ID and secret, you'll need them in the next step.
+While you're here, you'll also need to add http://localhost:8888/callback to the Redirect URIs of your app.

-Once you have your client ID and secret, open the `creds_template.py` file in the project directory and replace the marked variables with your client ID and secret; _the variables are marked with "fill this in" comments._ Then rename the file to `creds.py` and you're ready to use the app!
+Once you have your client ID and secret, open the `creds_template.py` file in the project directory and replace the marked variables with your client ID and secret (_the variables are marked with "fill this in" comments)._  Then rename the file to `creds.py` and you're ready to use the app!

 ### Usage :technologist:
 To use QuickSave, simply execute the `app.py` file, and follow this usage guide: